 Why it’s awesome: Copenhagen’s most popular shopping destination runs down Strøget.
-Running over 1.1km through the city center, it’s one of the largest pedestrianized malls around!
+Running over 1.1km through the city centre, it’s one of the largest pedestrianised malls around!
 Here, you’ll find a wealth of shops, especially high-end luxury brands.
-But most impressively, Strøget’s pedestrianization in 1962 was influential to Copenhagen’s culture and led to further pedestrian-only access around the city.
-And this concept spread beyond Copenhagen!
+But most impressively, Strøget’s pedestrianisation in 1962 was influential to Copenhagen’s culture and led to further pedestrian-only access around the Old Town.
+This concept spread beyond Copenhagen!
 Pedestrian and bicycle-only access is an approach that has been adopted around the world.

 #4 – Nationalmuseet (National Museum of Denmark)

-Why it’s awesome: Filled with artifacts, items, and documents, the National Museum of Denmark will take you through centuries of Danish history.
+Why it’s awesome: Filled with artefacts, items, and documents, the National Museum of Denmark will take you through centuries of Danish history.
 Fourteen thousand years of history to be exact!
-Dedicated to the natural science, conservation, and archeology of the country, you could easily spend an entire day wandering through these fascinating exhibitions and rooms.
+Dedicated to the natural science, conservation, and archaeology of the country, you could easily spend an entire day wandering through these fascinating exhibitions and rooms.

 What to do there: Explore ancient relics from the Viking and Ice Age, admire religious artwork from the middle ages, and learn about the Danish daily life of today.
 But Danish history isn’t the only thing on display in the museum.